 3. User Attribute Mapping (AttributeMapping)

-SAML assertions include user attributes (e.g., email
+SAML assertions include user attributes (e.g., email, name).
+Map these to Spring Security’s Principal:

 Default Attribute Mapping